jackmoore/jackmoore.github.io/colorbox.md

   <tr id='setting-retinaImage'>
     <td>retinaImage</td>
     <td>false</td>
-    <td>If true, ColorBox will scale down the current photo to match the screen's pixel ratio</td>
+    <td>If true, Colorbox will scale down the current photo to match the screen's pixel ratio</td>
   </tr>
   <tr id='setting-retinaUrl'>
     <td>retinaUrl</td>
     <td>false</td>
-    <td>If true and the device has a high resolution display, ColorBox will replace the current photo's file extention with the retinaSuffix+extension</td>
+    <td>If true and the device has a high resolution display, Colorbox will replace the current photo's file extention with the retinaSuffix+extension</td>
   </tr>
   <tr id='setting-retinaSuffix'>
     <td>retinaSuffix</td>